stat545ubc-2023/assignment-b1-gopalkhanal11/Gopal-B1.md

 ### Test 5: Test when the data contains NA’s.
 The function will work in that case if NAs are handled by function.

 For example, some of the values in penguins dataset has NAs.
-The function will handle the NA’s and won’t through error
+The function will handle the NA’s and won’t through any error.
+I’ll calculate summary ignoring NAs.

 ``` r
 # Create a sample dataframe with NAs